 There are many more where these came from.

 I work with numerous singles who come up with rationalization like this regularly.
-Making statements like these, prevents (or slows) us from ever attaining our goal of companionship.
-It’s that negative mentality that blinds our view of the good person (blessing) right in front of us, and keeps us consistently single.
+Making statements like these prevent (or slows) us from ever attaining our goal of companionship.
+It’s that negative mentality that blinds our view of the good person (blessing) right in front of us and keeps us consistently single.

 “I like what I like.”

 This is a common phrase among, “absolutionists” (yes I made that up).
 Indeed you do.
 However, being open to trying something other than a woman with long flowing hair, may change your status from single, to in a happy, and fulfilling relationship.

 Since when is happiness linked to superficial attributes anyway?